 Healthy Sexuality•Parenting and Sexuality•Marriage and Sexuality•Grief, Loss, and Trauma•Weekend Services: present Pure Desire or biblical studies•Men’s group: Testimony or Men and Sexuality•College Students: Healthy Sexuality

 Rodney is an Advancement Specialist for Pure Desire, traveling throughout the U.S. and abroad sharing his personal journey of recovery and hope.
-Prior to joining Pure Desire, he had decades of experience serving in pastoral ministry.
+He is a certified Pastoral Sex Addiction Professional (PSAP) through the International Institute for Trauma and Addiction Professionals (IITAP).
+Prior to joining Pure Desire, Rodney had decades of experience serving in pastoral ministry.
 He is passionate about helping people realize their worth and value—seeing just how much they matter to God.

 Rodney and his wife, Traci, have been married for more than 30 years, with three adult children and one son-in-law, and live in Coeur d'Alene, Idaho.
 With years of experience as pastors, counselors and speakers, they facilitate training conferences to educate parents and leaders on how to communicate healthy sexually with kids.